Santonin: Hazards and difficulty of use of santonin

 Santonin was an agent that (compared to more modern anthelminthic drugs) was very complicated to use and entailed rather serious risk to the patient.
 Nearly every formulary and herbal which lists santonin or santonin-containing plants lists the real risk of yellow vision and of fatal reactions; even small doses of santonin cause disturbances of vision, usually yellow vision or perhaps green (xanthopsia or chromatopsia).
-Even the Encyclopædia Britannica noted:
+The Encyclopædia Britannica noted: